XGC88000 crawler crane

-The XGC88000 crawler crane is an extremely large ultraheavy crawler crane made by XCMG.
+The XGC88000 crawler crane is a class of extremely large ultraheavy crawler crane made by XCMG.
 With a lifting capacity of 3,600 to 4,000 tons, a total boom length of 144 meters and a total gross weight of 5,350 tons.
-The XGC88000 crawler crane became the largest tracked mobile crane in the world, beating out the previous record holder, the Liebherr LR 13000 when it officially came in production in 2013.
-However, when it comes to absolute size, movability and strength, the title still goes to the Honghai Crane which runs on rails.
+The XGC88000 crawler crane became the largest tracked mobile crane in the world, beating out the previous record holder, the Liebherr LR 13000 when it officially came into production in 2013.
+However, when it comes to absolute size, movability, and strength, the title still goes to the Honghai Crane which runs on rails.

-It is also amongst one of the largest ground vehicles in current operation, and - by its official production in 2013 - became the largest self-propelled ground vehicle by gross size, beating out the NASA crawler-transporters.
+It is also one of the largest ground vehicles in current operation, and - by its official production in 2013 - became the largest self-propelled ground vehicle by gross size, beating out the NASA crawler-transporters.

 Design specifications

 The XGC88000 crawler crane, unlike the majority of crawler cranes, comes in two sections.
-The primary section consists of the crane itself, which boasts a maximum boom length of 144 meters, a maximum height (when fully erect) of 108 meters, a lifting capacity ranging between 3,600 and 4,000 tons (although it managed to lift a maximum overload of 4,500 tons), and a maximum lifting momentum of 88,000 tons per meter.
+The primary section consists of the crane itself, which boasts a maximum boom length of 144 meters, a maximum total length of 173 meters (including the counterweight radius), a maximum height (when fully erect) of 108 meters, a lifting capacity ranging between 3,600 and 4,000 tons (although it managed to lift a maximum overload of 4,500 tons), and a maximum lifting momentum of 88,000 ton-meter.